 - There is a maximum amount of aid you can receive per academic year, so you want to make sure you have aid available to use when you study abroad, especially for summer.

 - Meet with a Financial Aid Counselor in ASU Financial Aid and Scholarships Services before starting your study abroad application, or as early in the process as possible.

-Once you are confirmed in a program, you can submit a cost sheet to Financial Aid and Scholarship Services to have your aid reassessed.
+Once you are confirmed in a program, you can submit a cost sheet to Financial Aid and Scholarship Services (FASS) to have your aid reassessed.
+For students participating in Faculty-Directed Summer programs and Global Intensive Experience programs, this process has been automated.
+As a result, you do not need to submit a hard copy cost sheet to FASS, but your costs will still be reassessed.
 There is no guarantee that your aid will be increased, so plan cautiously.To find information about the costs of ASU’s study abroad programs, use the Program Search function.
 Then select the “Cost Sheet” link for the desired term to find a breakdown of program expenses.

 Additional resources are available through the ASU Financial Aid and Scholarships Services and the U.S. Department of Education.